 - Develop relationships with parents, teachers and community stakeholders

-- Work closely with the Program Manager (PM) to further the mission and vision of PtS by creating quality programs and vibrant growing spaces
+- Work closely with the Program Coordinator to further the mission and vision of PtS by creating quality programs and vibrant growing spaces

-- Collaborate with other PtS coordinators and facilitators to develop engaging curriculum integration and regular documentation of garden experiences
+- Collaborate with other PtS facilitators to develop engaging curriculum integration and regular documentation of garden experiences

 - Participate in branding and communication protocols (shared calendar, google docs, PtS staff t-shirts, opening and closing garden song, etc)

-- Submit numbers and narrative reports in a timely manner as requested by PM
+- Submit numbers and narrative reports in a timely manner as requested by PC

 - Submit weekly time sheet of allocated hours to inform scheduling and budget